top of page

 What Others Say

 I became associated with WVNA soon after my medical discharge from the Royal Australian Air Force in September 2015.
-My inability to continue to meet the medical fitness requirements of service within the Australian Defence Force resulted due to injuries sustained on operational service in East Timor in 2004.
+My inability to continue to meet the medical fitness requirements of service within the ADF, was result due to injuries sustained on operational service in East Timor in 2004.
 I had successfully fought to continue to serve for 11 years after initial injury, and as such I found that my discharge and transition from service was particularly difficult.
 Not only did I feel ashamed that I had failed to continue to provide service to my country, but I entered a period of grief for the professional, social and personal identity associated with my service.

-I was proactive in reaching out to ex-Service Organisations to assist me to navigate my transition from the ADF and whilst all were helpful, many were focused upon junior, mostly male personnel of the Army and as such I did not feel connected to any, nor entirely welcome, until I attended a WVNA “catch-up”.
+I was proactive in reaching out to veteran organisations to assist me to navigate my transition from the ADF and whilst all were helpful, many were focused upon junior, mostly male personnel of the Army and as such I did not feel connected to any, nor entirely welcome, until I attended a WVNA “catch-up”.

 WVNA does not demonstrate bias based upon service branch, rank reached in service, nor period or location of operational service, offering all women who have served in the ADF an avenue of social connection and education.
 Through WVNA I rediscovered my sense of value and purpose, not as a member of the ADF, but as a veteran and as a Returned Service Nurse.
 WVNA offered me a social connection to people with whom I could openly share my experiences of service and of transition and with whom I could begin to move forward in my life beyond service.